 Your next annual report should be an experience that gives readers an enjoyable little peak inside your business.The more creative you can be, the better!

 A Good Practice Guide (May 2008) states the primary purpose of the annual report is accountability, particularly to shareholders and or members, the reality in 2019 is that it is so much more than that.
 Not only does it holds a company accountable, it is also a chance to make them relatable as well as approachable.
-Annual reports are an opportunity to surprise, entertain, connect and forge bonds with readers and If a digital annual report design is worthy, it just might be shared by hundreds of thousands of people in a matter of days, generating mass sales and sending engagement levels through the roof.
+Annual reports are an opportunity to surprise, entertain, connect and forge bonds with readers and if a digital annual report design is worthy, it just might be shared by hundreds of thousands of people in a matter of days, generating mass sales and sending engagement levels through the roof.

 Design-led companies reported:

 Now imagine taking the above statistics into your next annual report.
 The information you could get across and the brand loyalty you could gain simply by appealing to people’s subconscious biases towards quality design, as proven by the research of Professor Suzanne Shu in her report titled “When and how aesthetics influences financial decisions”.
 The results presented in her study imply in no uncertain terms that the costs incurred in creating visually appealing, design driven investor products would be highly rewarding and worthwhile.
 You don’t need to be a design led company to see the value in experimenting with design and seeing what it can realistically do for your business.